|For the unmet coauthor|

 Kidnapped among the Klingons, Lycia has survived, according to their ways, only by habituation, conditioning and socialization to the most flagrantly seductive manipulation typical of Stockholm Syndrome.
 The Captain teases her by the affectionate pet diminutive 'Lisk,' which is also a pun in Deltan patois, meaning virgin/deviant/expatriate...

-As in backstory for the character of Lycia in 'Star Trek: The Ship of Fools' 'Dwellers in the Crucible' likewise involves a kidnapping, and the TrekBBS topic of discussion is of how to interpret subtext of that event.
+As in backstory for the character of Lycia in 'Star Trek: The Ship of Fools' 'Dwellers in the Crucible' likewise involves a kidnapping, and the TrekBBS topic of discussion is of how to interpret subtext of such an event.
 Still. even ruling out simple coercion as such, the psychological danger to (human) children from pedophile interaction is Empirically corroborated.
 But why so?
-Just imagine struggling to explain to an alien life form!
-Is it intrinsic to the experiencence, a matter of context coloring Phenomenal perception, or as some even dare advance, trauma entirely from taboo driven societal response thereafter?
+Just imagine struggling to explain any part of this to an alien life form, the proverbial anthropologist from Mars!
+Is it intrinsic to the experience, a matter of context coloring Phenomenal perception, or as some even dare advance, trauma entirely from taboo driven societal response thereafter?
 To complicate matters, not only have attitudes and practices differed so greatly between cultures throughout (Terrestrial) history, but there are those physical and emotional drives and needs of children that Freud called infant sexuality.
 Indeed, over protection of children from even the very specter of molestation, has been known to leave children insecure, neglected, no less traumatized, repressed and starved of affection.
 So, where must one draw the line?
 Much as in education, potential harm obtains in accordance to scope and depth of intervention, the delicacy and the complexity of all wherein intervened, even however indispensably, and indeed importance all thereof.
 And given as customary among the Deltans, the perception of relationships as located upon a broad spectrum multidimensional continuum, rather than as neatly classified, the advantage for the Deltans in the problem at hand, would not come from howsoever any virtue in greater accuracy at howsoever arbitrary compartmentalization, but in case based reasoning rather than rules based reasoning let alone taboo as such, and also as ever, from how well in tune they always all are, those Deltans, ever so far well advanced beyond damaged motivations of desperate and indifferent betrayal against trusting vulnerability.
-Indeed, with all that is at stake, even, at first blush, as patronizingly as the rhetoric may strike the casual hearer, one can nevertheless readily understand their overt pity for the likes of us!
+Indeed, with all that is at stake, even, at first blush, as patronizingly as the rhetoric may strike the casual hearer here on Earth, one can nevertheless readily understand their overt pity for the likes of us!

 |This work violates Paramount copyrights and trademarks, but it's not for profit.
 Blah, blah, blah...|